 d) None of the members of the Committee will have had any prior involvement with the case.
 Where necessary, this will be done under the urgent business procedure.

-e) The University Secretary will arrange for the hearing by the Grievance Committee in accordance with the procedure set out in Section 25, Part VI, of the Statutes and Ordinance 21, Grievance Determinations Ordinance.
+e) The hearing by the Grievance Committee will be arranged in accordance with the procedure set out in Section 25, Part VI, of the Statutes and Ordinance 21, Grievance Determinations Ordinance.

 2.4 Formal Grievance Procedure for all staff not covered by Statute 25

 a) If the grievance has not been resolved informally, the aggrieved employee may submit their grievance to their Head of Department in writing, copied to the Director of Human Resources, within 10 working days of being informed of the outcome of the informal grievance.
 This written statement should set out the nature of the grievance and the remedy sought.